koi953215/NaRCan/README.md

 python make_grid.py -n <your-scene-name>
 ```

-After obtaining the `merge_canonical.png` through the above steps, use your preferred text prompts to transfer it using ControlNet.
-Once you have the transferred canonical image, place it in `output/<your-scene-name>/separate_n/edited_canonical` (Please note that the file name still needs to be maintained as `merge_canonical.png`).
+After obtaining the `merge_canonical.png` through the above steps, use your preferred text prompts to transfer it using [ControlNet](https://github.com/lllyasviel/ControlNet).

+Once you have the transferred canonical image, place it in `output/<your-scene-name>/separate_<n>/edited_canonical` (Please note that the file name still needs to be maintained as `merge_canonical.png`).

 Finally, please execute the following command